kant01ne/autocomplete-react/README.md

 - Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 - Fork the project.
 - Start a feature/bugfix branch.
+- Make sure you add your exemple to the App.js file containing all examples IF necessary
 - Commit and push until you are happy with your contribution.
 - Make sure to add tests for it.
 This is important so we don't break it in a future version unintentionally.